botcity-dev/botcity-framework-core-python/docs/api/bot.md

 # Bot API

-This module containes the base class for all bots `BaseBot` but also specialized implementations such as `DesktopBot` which is described below.
+This module contains specialized implementations aimed at Desktop automation such as `DesktopBot` which is described below.

 You are expected to implement the `action` method of the `DesktopBot` class in your Bot class.